wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 3. It predicts the most likely next token based on its training
 4. This process repeats until it generates a complete response

 The magic happens in how these models handle context.
 The attention mechanism helps predict the combined context of input and (the to-be-generated) output.
-When you feed tokens into the model, the attention mechanism state is updated with the current understanding of the context that we're working on.
+When you feed tokens into the model, the attention mechanism state is updated with the current understanding of the context we're working on.
 Based on this information, the model can now more reliably predict the next likely token.

 ### Why this matters for software development

 You might think, "Okay, cool technology, but why should I care as a developer?"
-Here's
-why:
+Here's why:

 First, LLMs are changing how we write code.
 They're not just glorified autocomplete – they can understand intent.
 When working on a new feature, I can describe what I want in plain English, and an LLM can help me scaffold the code, suggest test cases, or point out potential issues.

 So, even if you're not building AI applications, it will change how your tools work and how quickly and effectively you can write code.

 Second, and this is what this book is about, they're enabling new types of applications.
 Think about all the tasks that were too complex or expensive to automate before because they required understanding natural language.
 Now, we can build applications that can:

 - Generate human-like responses to customer inquiries
 - Upgrade code bases from deprecated frameworks or old languages to more modern equivalents